trezor/blockbook/docs/api.md

       "value": "133800000"
     }
   ],
-  "ethereumspecific": {
+  "ethereumSpecific": {
     "status": 1,
     "nonce": 2830,
-    "gaslimit": 36591,
+    "gasLimit": 36591,
-    "gasused": 36591,
+    "gasUsed": 36591,
-    "gasprice": "11000000000"
+    "gasPrice": "11000000000"
   }
 }
 ```

-A note about the `blocktime` field:
+A note about the `blockTime` field:
-- for already mined transaction (`confirmations > 0`), the field `blocktime` contains time of the block
+- for already mined transaction (`confirmations > 0`), the field `blockTime` contains time of the block
 - for transactions in mempool (`confirmations == 0`), the field contains time when the running instance of Blockbook was first time notified about the transaction.
 This time may be different in different instances of Blockbook.

 #### Get transaction specific